iturdikulov/notes/12factor_app.md

 Where to store app environtment specific files?
 <br class="f">
-Anything which have **different value** for different environment (dev, test, prod), should be stored in repository (schemas, config files, credentials, etc.). <!--SR:!2025-01-25,1,210-->
+Anything which have **different value** for different environment (dev, test, prod), should be stored in repository (schemas, config files, credentials, etc.).
+TODO: NOT CLEAR <!--SR:!2025-01-25,1,210-->

 How to store config in 12-factor application, with code?
 <br class="f">
 Need strict separation of config from code.
-Validation rule: app could be made open source at any moment, without compromising security. <!--SR:!2025-07-29,5,230-->
+Validation rule: app could be made open source at any moment, without compromising security. <!--SR:!2025-08-14,13,230-->

 Where to store config (various parameters)?
 <br class="f">